CharlesDias/FreeRTOS_STM32/README.md

 ## Overview

-The goal is to reproduce some examples following the PDF **Mastering the FreeRTOS Real Time Kernel**, available in the link https://www.freertos.org/Documentation/RTOS_book.html
+The goal is to reproduce some examples following the **Mastering the FreeRTOS Real Time Kernel**, sometimes tiny adaptations can be made for fit in the version the tools.
+The PDF is available in the link https://www.freertos.org/Documentation/RTOS_book.html

-No one specific project will be found here.
+Any specific project will be found here, only code to explore the essential features of the FreeRTOS.

 Every things project was created by Charles Dias.